Super Proton–Antiproton Synchrotron: Obtaining collisions at 900 GeV

 When operated as an accelerator for fixed-target experiments, the SPS can accelerate a beam to 450 GeV, before the beam is extracted within seconds (or a small fraction of a second when used to accelerate a bunches for injection into LHC).
 However, when operated as a collider, the beam has to be stored in the beam line for hours and the dipole magnets of the accelerator must keep a constant magnetic field for a longer time.
-To prevent overheating the magnets, the Spp̅S would only accelerate the beams to a center-of-mass energy of 315 GeV.
+To prevent overheating the magnets, the Spp̅S would only accelerate the beams to 315 GeV.
 This limit could however be overcome by ramping the magnets between 100 GeV and the machines maximum capacity of 450 GeV.

 The Spp̅S would accelerate the beams to 450 GeV, keeping them as this energy for a time limited by the heating of the magnets, then decelerate the beams to 100 GeV.
 The pulsing was operated in such a way that the average dispersion of power in the magnets did not exceed the level of operation at 315 GeV.
 The Spp̅S occasionally ran pulsed operation after 1985, obtaining collisions at a center-of-mass energy of 900 GeV.